What is my 'foot risk' and what does it mean?

 Appointments

-It is important that you attend all of your appointments with the Foot Protection Team or specialist podiatrist, as well as your other regular diabetes review appointments.
+It is important that you attend all of your appointments with the Foot Protection Team or specialist podiatrist, as well as your other regular diabetes reviews and eye screening appointments.
 This will reduce the risk of problems developing.